How it Works

-The know error® system can be easily integrated within your existing pathology lab, regardless of whether those services are performed in house or by a reference lab partner.
-Additionally, the system involves just three simple steps and requires minimal disruption to the standard biopsy collection process.
+Know Error can be easily integrated within an existing routine clinical process, regardless of whether pathology services are performed in house or by a reference lab partner.
+All biopsy kits included swabs for collecting patient DNA and formalin filled biopsy specimen vials.
+The know error® system involves three simple steps and requires minimal disruption to the standard biopsy collection process.

 Swab.

 Before the biopsy procedure, a reference sample of DNA is taken by swabbing the inside of the patient’s cheek.
-The swab is then sent to an independent DNA lab.
+The swab is then sent to us.

 Sample.